 - Windows 10 – updates will continue so long as you use a recent version of Windows 10 – see below

-Windows 10 is typically updated with big upgrades twice a year (each April and October at the moment).
+Windows 10 is typically updated with big upgrades twice a year (each spring and autumn).
 Each of the major release of WIndows 10 is supported for 18 months after its release, so you must make sure that you have a current version of Windows 10 installed because some are already too old and are no longer supported.

 |Windows 10 version||Released||Supported until|